distractedcode/obsidian-dataview/README.md

+IDK where to put this but.. this repo is likely never getting updated LOL.
+Its a fork for a small change I made for my own css and use case.
+Whats the change?
+Adding attributes for `inline-field-value` mimicing `inline-field-key`, because apparently whoever added attributes didn't do it for values .. oh well.
+Changed `/src/ui/views/inline-field-live-preview.ts` and `src/ui/views/inline-field.tsx`.
+Is this safe?
+Is this proper?
+Probably not.
+Are there other cases that i have missed by doing this?
+Probably.
+Will this changed?
+Likely not.

+I don't know Javascript.
+I just copied what the key field did, and it seems to work.
+Have fun with this.. if you use it.

 # Obsidian Dataview

 Treat your [Obsidian Vault](https://obsidian.md/) as a database which you can query from.
 Provides a JavaScript API and